blinkbitcoin/dev.blink.sv/docs/self-host/README.md

 ---
 description: >-
-  Galoy is an open source banking platform enabling any organization to launch a community bank on top of Bitcoin and Lightning.
+  Blink is an open source banking platform enabling any organization to launch a community bank on top of Bitcoin and Lightning.
+id: self-host
+title: Self Host Overview
+slug: /self-host
 ---

-# Galoy Developer Documentation

-## Overview of Galoy

-The Galoy core banking platform includes the parts necessary to launch a community bank on Bitcoin and Lightning.
+The Blink core banking platform includes the parts necessary to launch a community bank on Bitcoin and Lightning.
 It is designed to be modular and extensible, so that it can be customized to meet the needs of any community or organization.

 :::tip
 [Join the Galoy Workspace](https://chat.galoy.io) and say hello in the Town Square – there is a community of devs happy to help you get up and running.